predsci/nhsn-streamlit/README.md

 A Python app to display up-to-date NHSN data, including:
 - Fraction Reporting
 - Weekly Admission Data
+- PSI forecast

+Please note that by changing the path to the submission directory we can view either one of our two forecasts The option to view the forecast can be easily modified by individuals outside PSI
 ---

 ## Setting Up the Environment